neuralmagic/deepsparse/examples/sparseserver-ui/README.md

 deepsparse.server --config_file server/config.yaml
 ```

-After downloading , the DeepSparse Server should now be running on host `0.0.0.0` and port `5543`.
+After downloading, the DeepSparse Server should now be running on host `0.0.0.0` and port `5543`.

 ## <div>`START CLIENT`</div>